How to Become an Orthodontic Assistant Permit Holder

 Each applicant for an Orthodontic Assistant Permit must pass the Orthodontic Assistant Written Examination.

 Once the Board approves your completed Application for Orthodontic Assistant Examination and Permit, you will be authorized to take the written examination.
-The Board will send an authorization notice to your address of record which will include instructions to schedule your examination.
+The Board will send an approval notice to your address of record which will include instructions to schedule your examination.
+The written examination is administered by our testing vendor Psychological Services Incorporated (PSI).
+PSI will mail the Candidate Information Bulletin (CIB) to your address of record.
+It is important that Exam Candidates review the Candidate Information Bulletin thoroughly for important information about acceptable clothing attire, cancellation policy, and other guidance.

-The written examination is administered by the examination administration provider contracted with the Board, PSI Services LLC (PSI).
-PSI will email you the Candidate Information Bulletin.
-Review the Candidate Information Bulletin thoroughly for important information about acceptable clothing attire, cancellation policy, and other guidance.
-The OA examination consists of 75 scorable questions and 25 pretest questions, and candidates have 120 minutes to take the exam.
 If you fail the exam, or miss your scheduled test date, you can contact PSI to reschedule the exam in 7–10 business days.
 You will not be required to make an additional submission for eligibility or to apply for re-examination.

 Issuance of the OA Permit

 After you have submitted a complete application, passed the Orthodontic Assistant Examination, obtained fingerprint clearances, and qualified for licensure, a pocket identification card and wall certificate will be issued to you.
 There is no additional fee for the initial issuance of the OA Permit.
 A person who holds a permit is subject to the continuing education requirements established by the Board pursuant to BPC section 1645 and to the renewal requirements of BPC sections 1715 et seq.
+A permit holder is also responsible for obtaining recertification in BLS as part of permit renewal.

-For more information, call (916) 263-2300 or email DA.Program@dca.ca.gov.
+For more information, call (916) 263-2300 or send a message to the Board.

 Cancellation (Abandonment) of Applications